Episode 98

 I heard you.
 And she started questioning me.

-When she opened the door, she is standing there in her blue button-up uniform, black leggings the usual sort of uniform that she would go to work in
+When she opened the door, she is standing there in her blue button-up uniform, black leggings, the usual sort of uniform that she would go to work in.

-she was definitely the right silhouette i guess you could say
+She was definitely the right silhouette, I guess you could say.

-she has long blonde hair and that was that was definitely present because it was recently dyed and it also had spots around the top where it was starting to darken as her hair continued to grow out
+that was definitely present because it was recently dyed and it also had spots around the top where it was starting to darken as her hair continued to grow out

-she also had this surprised expression that I had become so familiar with when she
+she also had this surprised expression that i had become so familiar with when she

-made made
+made

-jokingly similar sort of actions, like trying to scare me a little bit.
-And there was also just her voice.
+jokingly similar sort of actions like trying to scare me a little bit And there was also just her voice.
+It was high, but not so high that it could be anyone else.

 All of that altogether, I guess was no real reason